zuber-mdz/GA-ANN-Heart-Disease-Prediction-System/README.md

 # GA-ANN-Heart-Disease-Prediction-System
-A Machine Learning based Heart Disease Prediction System using Genetic Algorithm and Artificial Neural Network with Flask Web Interface.
+A hybrid machine learning system that predicts heart disease using Genetic Algorithm for feature optimization and Artificial Neural Network for classification.
+The model analyzes clinical parameters and provides accurate prediction through a Flask based web interface.